BENEFITS OF HYPNOSIS

 Improve Your Mood

 Hypnosis can be a helpful tool for people dealing with depression or looking to improve their mood.
 Studies show that hypnosis can help create a more positive outlook, lessen feelings of hopelessness, and give individuals a sense of control over their lives.
-In fact, a 2019 study concluded that "hypnosis is a very effective way of alleviating the symptoms of depression."
+A 2019 study concluded that "hypnosis is a very effective way of alleviating the symptoms of depression."
 Hypnosis can also teach coping skills and encourage changes in behavior, which are key steps in improving mood and working towards a more positive mindset.

 Source: (1) Yapko, M., "Trancework: An Introduction to the Practice of Clinical Hypnosis."
 (2) Leonard S. Milling, Keara E. Valentine, Hannah S. McCarley & Lindsey M. LoStimolo, "A Meta-Analysis of Hypnotic Interventions for Depression Symptoms: High Hopes for Hypnosis?"